Preparing for Radiation Therapy

 Your treatment appointment will generally be at the same time every day.
 When you arrive in the Radiation Oncology Department, check in at the receptionist desk.
 The receptionists will let the therapists at your treatment machine know you have arrived.

 In most cases, you will need to change into a gown for treatment.
 Then, you will be escorted into the treatment room by a licensed radiation therapist who will administer your treatment.

 Overall, you will spend about one hour in the Radiation Oncology Department on a daily basis.
 Treatment times vary and could range from a few minutes to 25 minutes based on your individual plan.
 You will not see or hear the radiation and will not feel anything.
 The process is like having a diagnostic X-ray.

 You will be in communication with and viewed by your radiation therapist via an intercom system and monitored at all times during your treatment.

 Once the treatment session is completed, your radiation therapist will help you off the table and you can get dressed and resume your normal schedule.
 You are not radioactive and do not need to avoid other people because of your treatment.

+Patients often experience little or no side effects from the radiation therapy and are able to continue their normal routines.
+However, some patients do feel some discomfort from the treatment.
 Side effects of treatment, most likely, will relate to the area of the body being treated.
 If side effects occur during radiation therapy, most can be controlled with medications or diet.
 They usually go away within a few weeks after the treatment ends.
 Some patients have no side effects at all.